 What are popular decorations for a wedding?

-According to Padalecki, 2022 is all about unique wedding decorations.
-“Hanging florals, candle vignettes, textured linens, custom lighting, and interesting chairs can be used to spruce up your space,” she explains, adding that stationery is a fun way to spruce up wedding decor.
+According to Padalecki, modern trends are all about unique wedding decorations.
+“Hanging florals, candle vignettes, textured linens, custom lighting, and chair decorations can be used to spruce up your space,” she explains, adding that stationery is a fun way to enhance your wedding decor.

 “By utilizing stationary like customized place cards, menus, and signage, you can tie in your invitation suite to the event and add in personalized touches," she says.

 “Your wedding style should be a reflection of who you are as a couple,” says Padalecki.
 “An easy way to decide on style is to make a list of your favorite places to shop (or window shop) for clothes and home furnishing,” she adds.

 For example, Padalecki says if you love a modern design store like West Elm, “go for a design aesthetic that is mid-century modern and earthy meets glam with wooden tables, greenery, pops of metallic, and lots of luxurious textures.”